A guide to helping states standardize grant management processes for compliance and maximum drawdown.

 Transparency leads to accuracy.
 When the grant management process is more transparent, there is more oversight and, in turn, less mismanagement.

 As Michael Wood, former Executive Director of the Recovery Accountability and Transparency Board, stated, most of maintaining accurate reports is making sure your books and accounts are in order.
 Therefore, maintaining proper progress reports is all about having a strong understanding of your reporting standards and building your record-keeping processes around those.

 Auditors aren’t the ones responsible for managing grant deadlines, states are.
 So when organizations lack the proper systems to help them manage deadlines, it often results in missed due dates, which can lead to even further consequences.

 Closing out grants in a timely fashion not only allows states to redistribute unused funds, but if grants are not closed out within the deadline, states will owe the federal government money.
 In 2015, the federal government had $173,000 per month in fees, both from that year and from a few years prior, according to the GAO.

 While closeout is the final piece to your grant lifecycle, that doesn’t mean it should be an afterthought.
 In fact, your state needs to be cognizant of closeout and preparing for it every step of the lifecycle.
 Your state’s best defense against missing grant closeout is a robust notification system throughout your grant’s lifecycle.

 By setting up automatic notifications through software, employees will receive alerts on approaching deadlines and reviews.
-Some software will even provide notifications on spending thresholds.
+Some software, like AmpliFund, will even provide notifications on spending thresholds.

 Being aware of typical grant management mistakes and current legislation makes it easier to make the process more efficient and effective.
 After noting their own inefficiencies, a number of states have been making strides to improve their processes and, in turn, increase their drawdown.